lz4/lz4-java/README.md

 ## Instructions

 Then run `ant`.
+It will:

+ - generate some Java source files in `build/java` from the templates that are located under `src/build`,
+ - compile the lz4 and xxhash libraries and their JNI (Java Native Interface) bindings,
+ - compile Java sources in `src/java` (normal sources), `src/java-unsafe`
+   (sources that make use of `sun.misc.Unsafe`) and `build/java` (auto-generated sources) to `build/classes`, `build/unsafe-classes` and `build/generated-classes`,
-It will compile C and Java code and generate a self-contained JAR file under the dist directory.
+ - generate a JAR file called lz4-${version}.jar under the `dist` directory.

+The JAR file that is generated contains Java class files, the native library and the JNI bindings.
+If you add this JAR to your classpath, the native library will be copied to a temporary directory and dynamically linked to your Java application.